Pietro Badoglio

-Pietro Badoglio, 1st Duke of Addis Abeba, 1st Marquess of Sabotino (/bəˈdoʊljoʊ/ bə-DOH-lyoh, /it/; 28 September 1871 – 1 November 1956), was an Italian general during both World Wars and the first viceroy of Italian East Africa.
-With the fall of the Fascist regime in Italy, he became Prime Minister of Italy.
+Pietro Badoglio, 1st Duke of Addis Ababa, 1st Marquess of Sabotino (/bəˈdoʊljoʊ/ bə-DOH-lyoh, /it/; 28 September 1871 – 1 November 1956), was an Italian general during both world wars and the first viceroy of Italian East Africa.
+With the fall of the Fascist regime, he became Prime Minister of Italy.

 Early life and career

 Badoglio was born in 1871.
 His father, Mario Badoglio, was a modest landowner, and his mother, Antonietta Pittarelli, was of middle-class background.
 On 5 October 1888 he was admitted to the Royal Military Academy in Turin.
 He received the rank of second lieutenant in 1890.
 In 1892, he finished his studies and was promoted to first lieutenant.

 After completing his studies, he served with the Regio Esercito (Italian Royal Army) from 1892, at first as a lieutenant (tenente) in artillery.
-Badoglio was involved in the First Italo-Ethiopian War and the Italo-Turkish War.
+During the First Italo-Ethiopian War on February 1896 he was sent to Eritrea with General Antonio Baldissera and took part in the expedition to Adigrat to free Major Marcello Prestinari from the siege.
+He subsequently remained on garrison duty on the plateau, at Adi Keyh, until the end of 1898.
+Back in Italy, after attending the Army War School, he was promoted to captain on 13 July 1903 and took part in the Italo-Turkish War (1911–12) where he was decorated for military valour for having organised the action at Ain Zara and promoted to major for war merit for having planned the occupation of the Janzur.